citp/privacy-policy-historical/e/eh/eho/ehow.com.md

-> *The following text is extracted and transformed from the ehow.com privacy policy that was archived on 2018-06-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180614113157id_/https%3A//www.ehow.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ehow.com privacy policy that was archived on 2018-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181227131101id_/https%3A//www.ehow.com/privacy-policy) for the most accurate reproduction.*

 # undefined | eHow

-Last Updated: April 25, 2018
+Last Updated: July 2, 2018

-This privacy policy ("Privacy Policy") describes how information and data is collected from you when you use this online website, mobile website, application, digital service, or any related products, services, sites, features or functionality (each a "Service", collectively the "Services") and how Leaf Group Ltd., including its subsidiaries/affiliates Society 6, LLC and Saatchi Online, Inc. ("Leaf Group", "we", "us", or "our"), uses, shares and manages your information and data.
+This privacy policy ("Privacy Policy") describes how information and data is collected from you when you use this online website, mobile website, application, digital service, or any related products, services, sites, features or functionality (each a "Service", collectively the "Services") and how Leaf Group Ltd., including its subsidiaries/affiliates Society 6, LLC, Saatchi Online, Inc., and Well+Good, LLC ("Leaf Group", "we", "us", or "our"), uses, shares and manages your information and data.
 By using any of the Services, you consent to the collection, use, processing, and sharing of your information as described in this Privacy Policy.

 ## 1\.
 Our Privacy Principles

-We are committed to recognizing and respecting your privacy rights by keeping you informed and processing and protecting your personal data in compliance with applicable law.
+We are committed to recognizing and respecting your privacy rights by keeping you informed and processing and protecting your personal data in compliance with applicable data protection laws and regulations ("Data Protection Laws").

-Effective May 25th, 2018, if you are from the European Economic Area ("EEA"), our processing of your personal data will comply with the Regulations (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, known as the General Data Protection Regulation ("GDPR").
+Effective May 25th, 2018, if you are subject to European Union Data Protection Laws ("EU Users"), our processing of your personal data will comply with the Regulations (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, known as the General Data Protection Regulation ("GDPR").

 ## 2\.
 Information that We Collect from You